XML RSSGet our feed

 by: Anonymous

-Yes, I definitely believe in a real hell, without water, a place of flames and torment, precisely as Jesus Himself described it in the Bible, Luke 16:19-31
+Daniel - Yes, I definitely believe in a real hell as described in the Bible, a place of punishment without water, a place of flames and torment, precisely as Jesus Himself described it in the Bible, Luke 16:19-31.

-The good news is, we don't have to go to Hell.
-Jesus made a way for us to have eternal life in Heaven, with Him.
+The good news is, no one has to go to Hell.
+Jesus made a way for us to have eternal life in Heaven, with Him, by being saved.

 Oct 12, 2009